hemerajs/momos/README.md

 - **Operational**: Easy to start and maintain.
 Single binary.

 ## Why you don't use Nginx?
 Good point.
 Nginx is a great proxy and although it already provides robust SSI directives I would like to see a solution which doesn't require a restart or reload of the proxy when parameters has to be changed.
 The transition between defining SSI fragments and configure them should be smooth for any kind of developer.
-Momos should provide a high performance proxy with advanced SSI functionality.
+Momos should provide a proxy with advanced SSI functionality.
 Any developer should be able to place and configure SSI fragments with html knowledge.

-Momos is very easy to extend and is compiled to a single binary.
+Momos is compiled to a single binary.
 It provides great debugging experience to understand how your page is build which is often difficult in proxys like Nginx or Apache.

 ## What are SSI?